zfl1rice/strava-training-planner/docs/local-product-smoke.md

 - Scroll to “Illustrative block review”: global decision and per-focus guidance.
 - Optional: capture your own real successful generation with provider provenance, after removing personal names and private activity details.

 Use a desktop browser at roughly 1440px width, and also check narrow-screen horizontal calendar scrolling.
-Keep “SYNTHETIC DATA” visible on demo screenshots.
-Four synthetic images are saved in `docs/screenshots/`.
-To regenerate them, start web and run `node scripts/screenshot-demo.mjs http://localhost:3000`.
-This optional script uses installed Microsoft Edge on Windows (or `CHROME_PATH` pointing to Chromium), an isolated temporary browser profile, and a localhost-only URL.
-It asserts that no authenticated application API is called.
+Label synthetic data in the image or its adjacent caption.
+Five demo images, including a wide README calendar capture, are saved in `docs/screenshots/`; four additional Training Plan captures use a disposable account.
+See the [asset inventory and recapture instructions](screenshots/README.md).
 No real athlete screenshots are collected.

 ## Verified and unverified

-See `resume-ready-checkpoint.md` for actual automated results.
+See [the Training Plan UI validation record](training-plan-ui.md#validation) for the latest application checks.
+The older `resume-ready-checkpoint.md` records its original integration milestone.
 Manual live OAuth and paid OpenAI checks require your credentials and are not claimed complete from evaluator output or mocked tests.